 To create a sloping bank to help the pond merge into the rest of the garden or area, you can use small to medium-sized river rocks.
 It’s also nice to place large stones around the pond as they can serve as seats for visitors.

 Bordered with River Rocks

-River rocks are widely available in home and garden and landscaping stores; all you need to do is hunt which store has the best ones that’s up for sale at a very good price.
-River rocks are typically sold according to sizes and color; so don’t be surprised if someone from the stores ask your color and size preference.
+River rocks are widely available in home and garden and landscaping stores; all you need to do is hunt which store has the best ones that are up for sale at a very good price.
+River rocks are typically sold according to sizes and color; so don’t be surprised if someone from the stores asks your color and size preference.